ibm-ecm/ibm-casemanager-samples/BoxEventHandlerSamplePlugin/README.md

 - Build and deploy our sample Box event handler.pdf Detailed instructions on how to build and deploy our sample Box event handler

+- Creating a custom handler for the IBM Case Manager Box Event Listener.htm Instructions on how to develop your own Box Event Handler